Manal-art-coder/portfolio/README.md

 ### 4. **Customer Reviews Analysis** - (Personal Project) (In Progress)

-**Objective:** Predicting a customer's rating for an order on an e-commerce website.
-This modeling project aims to identify the factors that can be optimized to improve product ratings on a e-commerce platform.
+**Objective:** This modeling project aims to identify the factors that can be optimized to improve product ratings on a e-commerce platform.
 This will ultimately attract more customers and enhance sales.

 **Actions**:
--Extract and understand the data thoroughly.
+- Extract and understand the data thoroughly.
--Create clear and insightful data visualizations.
+- Create clear and insightful data visualizations.
--Enrich the dataset with additional variables.
+- Enrich the dataset with additional variables.
--Model the problem using appropriate algorithms.
+- Model the problem using appropriate algorithms.
--Test and evaluate the model's performance.
+- Test and evaluate the model's performance.

 **Technologies Used:** Python, Scikit-Learn, Matplotlib, Seaborn